arwin4/messaging-app-api/README.md

 As the penultimate project in The Odin Project's curriculum, it showcases a ton of what I've learned during the course.
 Some of the highlights are listed below.

+You might like to check out [the frontend](https://github.com/arwin4/messaging-app) as well.

 ## Some notable features

 - A socket.io server running alongside the API to send live chat updates to clients